Learn about the 2026 winners of ACS Publications' Organic and Inorganic Chemistry lectureships and awards.

 2026 Organic Process Research & Development Outstanding Publication of the Year Lectureship Award

-- Winner: Richard Loach
+- Winner: Dr. Richard Loach and colleagues

 2026 Organometallics Distinguished Author Award